psyman5/matmul/README.md

   - Matrix Addition
   - Matrix Exponentiation
   - Sparsity Checking
-  - Sparse Matrix Compression and Decompression
+  - Sparse Matrix compression and decompression
-  - Matrix Element Manipulation (replacement)
+  - Matrix Element Replacement
-  - Matrix Column Addition and Subtraction
+  - Matrix Column insertion and subtraction
-  - Matrix Row Addition and Subtraction
+  - Matrix Row insertion and removal
   - Trace and List of Elements on the Main Diagonal